kutukvpavel/KingstUIAutomation/README.md

 Done: mouse movement/clicking.
 Screen point recorder and database engine (for maximized windows only!).
 Scenarios (they can be edited via serialization).
 Waiting for pixels to change color + pressing individual keys (not tested).
 Some GUI.

 Todo: Further testing, some simple calculations to account for non-maximized windows, GUI improvements.

+P.S.
+InputSimulatorPlus NuGet package is used for clicking and key pressing.
+However, it fails to move the mouse in the right way: somehow its pixel sizes always correspond to 800x600 effective resolution.
+Had to manually import WinAPI, SetCursorPos does the job perfectly.